qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 a QIS to be compatible with the Adaptive Profile.
-More information about the role of the QIS, recommendations for front- and backend providers, as well as the distinction between runtime functions and quantum instructions can be found in [this document](../Instruction_Set.md).
+More information about the role of the QIS, recommendations for front- and backend providers, as well as the distinction between run-time functions and quantum instructions can be found in [this document](../Instruction_Set.md).

 **Bullet 2: Measurements** <br/>